Chaz-Ortiz/EMBA-CS-4613-901/README.md

-# Fall 2024 - UTSA Software Capstone Design Program Project
+# Spring 2025 - UTSA Software Capstone Design Program Project

 EMBA is designed as the central firmware analysis tool for penetration testers and product